devans10/blog/src/content/posts/kubernetes-nginx-ingress-controller.md

 ### Install Helm

-In addition to changing the ingress type, I also want to add Let's Encrypt certificates to my site.
-The only documentation I found on how to do this uses Helm for the installation.
+It is possible to integrate [Let's Encrypt](https://letsencrypt.org/) certificates with the Nginx Ingress controller, but the only documentation I found on how to do this uses Helm for the installation.
 I have not used Helm before, and really know very little about it.
 Here are the quick installation steps I used.

-Install Helm on my local machine
+##### Install Helm on my local machine.
+There are normal instructions [here](https://helm.sh/docs/using_helm/).
+I found it easiest to use the snap.
+I prefer snaps for installations like this.
+If I don't know much about a peice of software, a snap makes it easy to remove cleanly from my system.

 ```
 $ snap install helm --classic
 ```

-Install tiller into the Kubernetes cluster
+##### Install tiller into the Kubernetes cluster
+Tiller is the peice of Helm that does work within the kubernetes cluster.
+The below commands create a service account for tiller in the cluster and assign it the `cluster-admin` role.
+It then uses `helm` to initialize the installation.

 ```
 $ kubectl -n kube-system create serviceaccount tiller